-The quality of HEAT courses vary greatly.
+The content and quality of HEAT courses vary greatly.
 There are companies that offer trainings that are more similar to that of a bootcamp.
 There are organizations who put together intense HEATs trying to prep the participants for any circumstance they might find themselves in.
 And under Covid-19, came the creation of online HEATs.

 For the humanitarian community, the key to a good HEAT is that it takes a humanitarian perspective.
 For humanitarian workers, bootcamp style HEATs are not realistic as we do not respond to hostile environments the same as other actors in the same hostile environment.
 For example, like the military, private security companies, or commercial parties like the oil industry.
 Nor do we require the same sort of physical training to perform our jobs.
 For instance, certain HEATs have self defense training or extensive firearms awareness.
 Both are examples that do not increase the personal safety of humanitarian worker and in fact provide a false sense of security.
 In the vast majority of the humanitarian sector, it is irrelevant to know how the various types of small arms and light weapons sound, how many rounds they hold, or how to use them.
 What needs to be known is that these weapons do kill when you are on the wrong end of them, and how to recognize when they are not handled safely by the carrier.
 And, when you hear or see an explosion or a bang, you need to know how to get to safety.
 Similarly for self defense.
 Using violence, even in self defense, goes against the nature of most humanitarian workers.
 Hence, this is why they signed up for joining this sector in the first place!
 By focusing on these topics, you lose the participant’s attention, or worse, you may even create an aversion, resulting in the participant’s (subconscious) unwillingness to learn the more relevant skills that are important for them to stay safe.
 This is what is meant by a bootcamp style HEAT.
 Compliance and avoidance do much more for the personal safety of aid workers, and what a good HEAT should focus on.